Hamilton on Broadway: The Room Where It Happens

 Last Christmas, I had bought a block of tickets so that we could catch Hamilton both here in Orange County, and in L.A.
-But my mom instinct kicked in something terrible, and I couldn’t shake the nagging instinct I felt.
-Neither of these performances would be on Broadway inside the intimate Richard Rogers theater, and I couldn’t justify paying face value for tickets that not much less than the Broadway tickets.
+But my mom instinct kicked in something terrible.
+I just couldn’t shake this nagging instinct I felt about seeing the most talked about play of all-time anywhere other than New York City.
+Here I had four tickets, but neither of these performances would be inside Broadway’s intimate Richard Rogers theater, and I couldn’t justify paying face value for tickets that were not much less than the Broadway tickets.

-He supposedly owned the performance over the last two years and was the clear preference between the two thespians.
+He supposedly owned the performance over the last two years and there was the clear preference between the two thespians.
 But it wasn’t until we actually arrived and had these conversations with New Yorkers did we realize from every single person, Javier Muñoz could very well be the best Alexander Hamilton past, present, and future.
-After watching the play at home, both Coco and I had to agree.
+After watching the play at home courtesy of PBS and YouTube, both Coco and I had to agree.
 This role was meant for him.

 For me personally, I fell in love with him the moment I saw him play himself on my favorite show, “Odd Mom Out,” on Bravo.
 But after seeing him perform that Sunday afternoon, I can never imagine seeing another Alexander Hamilton connect with this fellow cast, and audience the way Muñoz did.
-The moment he walked on stage and announced, “Alexander Hamilton,” it was though the air was sucked out of the room, and he soaked in every single second of standing ovations and praise.
+The moment he walked on stage and announced, “Alexander Hamilton,” it was through the air was sucked out of the room, and he soaked in every single second of standing ovations and praise.
+This was his very last performance as Hamilton, and he was going to make it count.
 It was the catalyst that made the night one of the best Hamilton performances anyone has ever had the pleasure of seeing.

 Wait for it…

 Then it happened.
-Last March, I was sitting at my laptop when I received an email from Ticketmaster.
+Last March, I was sitting at my laptop when I received an email notification from Ticketmaster out of the blue.
 It notified me that a new block of Hamilton tickets just went on sale.
 Quite frankly, I just peeked out of curiosity since I already had tickets, but the dates were over Coco’s b’day and MLK weekend.
 Never in 100 years would I expect what happened next.
 Ticketmaster, the company I have battled with during on-sales for longer than I care to remember, assigned me two orchestra dead center seats, tickets row B for face value.

 Huh?
 Is this some kind of joke?
-With 9 minutes left in the cart, I promptly dialed my dear friend, Gabrielle, because let’s face it, these tickets are astronomical.
-I wanted to make this 11th birthday the most special Kiddo could imagine, but I know people who pay this amount in rent!
+With 9 minutes left in the cart, I promptly dialed my Broadway go-to friend, Gabrielle, because let’s face it, these tickets are astronomical.
+I wanted to make this 11th birthday the most special Kiddo could imagine, but would this amount of money for a ticket really be worth it?
+What was I doing?
+This is nuts!
 Oh, and Hubs doesn’t really understand the whole Hamilton rage so I had to figure out how to gently break the news to him as well.

 Let’s just call it like it is, Gab is an enabler!
 She told me (which was exactly what I wanted to hear,) that I had to do this and I would figure it all out later.
 Everything always works out, and with tickets as good as these, I could easily sell them if I needed to.
 Before I knew it, my Ticketmaster cart had 0:23 seconds left to buy the tickets before they were offered up to the general public.
 As my heart began to race like a bullet train, I closed my eyes, gave a huge inhale, pushed purchase, and exhaled.